1876 H CENT

 2009 circulation strike cents occur both magnetic and non-magnetic.
 Proofs are on non-magnetic on solid copper or bronze blanks.
 Proof-like and specimen examples are on magnetic steel core blanks.

 All circulation strike 2010 cents (MS) are non-magnetic on copper plated zinc blanks with most examples showing a minor degree of surface imperfections due problems with the plating process.
+In the specialty card mint sets there are proof-like strikes that are also non-magnetic, in spite of the Charleton Standard Catalogue not listing that as existing.
 Proof strikes are also non-magnetic on solid copper or bronze blanks.
-Proof-like and Specimen strikes are always magnetic.
+Proof-like strikes in the standard cellophane sets, and Specimen strikes, are magnetic with steel cores.

-In 2011 the mint stopped minting intentionally superior coins for Proof-like (standard) mint sets, rather using normal MS coins that had not gone through all the handling processes.
-Most cents from these sets grade MS-63 and 64, while MS-65 examples are still scarce.
-With no way to differentiate between MS-63 or better coins from sets vs rolls, and MS-64's being common, I cannot justify the higher prices earlier MS-64 bring.
-I cents of 2011 and 2012 I will price MS-63 at $0.50, MS-64 at $2.00 and MS-65 @ $12.00.
+In 2011 the mint stopped minting intentionally superior coins for Proof-like (standard) mint sets, rather using normal mint state coins that had not gone through all the handling processes.
+Most cents from these sets grade MS-63 and 64, while MS-65 examples are still scarcer.
+With no way to differentiate between MS-63 or better coins from sets vs rolls, and MS-64's being common in the sets I cannot justify the higher prices earlier MS-64 bring.
+Also, because they were the last two years for the 1 cent, a lot of rolls of 2011 and 2012 were put away by people and are common today.
+One cents of 2011 and 2012 I will price MS-64 at $2.00 and MS-65 @ $12.00.
 Specimen coins struck with frosted backgrounds and mirror designs I price slightly higher than the MS-64 price at $4.00.

 Both copper plated zinc non-magnetic and copper plated steel magnetic 1 cents were minted in 2011 for circulation and in standard mint sets and once removed from the roll or set cannot be differentiated so I price them the same price.
 The specimen and proof strikes have distinctive finishes and are scarcer so are priced higher.
 All Specimen strikes are on copper plated steel magnetic blanks.
 Proof strikes are on non-magnetic solid copper or bronze blanks.